 It’s round two of Pass the Cook Book Club – and I’m not sure I could be more excited.
 This month we cooked recipes from Guy Fieri’s cookbook.
-I had received this book as a gift for my birthday and flipped through it loving a lot but being overwhelmed by the portions or effort for each recipe, I placed it on my book shelf where it proceeded to earn it’s ever classy layer of dust.
+I had received this book as a gift for my birthday and flipped through it, loving a lot, but a bit overwhelmed by the portions or effort for each recipe.
+I placed it on my book shelf where it proceeded to earn it’s ever classy layer of dust.
 But I knew the book had a ton of potential so I grabbed it off of the shelf for the club.
-Flipping through, I must have tabbed over a dozen recipes to narrow the three we would be cooking from down to.
+Flipping through, I must have tabbed over a dozen recipes to narrow down the three we would be cooking.
 Personally, I will be going back and revisiting the book (and already posted a recipe from it last week).

 From savory sandwiches to family pasta dishes, Guy packs a ton of flavor into this over sized, beautifully illustrated cookbook.
 Whether you love his charisma or hate his backwards sunglasses, the boy can cook.
-His love for his friends and family shines through into the pages as recipes from his son and for his siblings are featured along with the crew that helped him to make this all happen.
+His love for his friends and family shines through into the pages.
+Recipes from his son and for his siblings are featured along with the crew that helped him to make this all happen.
 I can respect a person who doesn’t forget those who got him where he was.
-It was very hard to narrow down the choices for this months club, but I wanted there to be something for everyone, so the options were Cherry Cobbler Pizza, Asian Fried Quinoa, and (sticking true to myself) the Sneak Bite Sandwich – which lived up to it’s name.
+It was very hard to narrow down the choices for this months club.
+I wanted there to be something for everyone, so the options were Cherry Cobbler Pizza, Asian Fried Quinoa, and (sticking true to myself) the Snake Bite Sandwich – which lived up to it’s name.

 Hearing how excited everyone was over the other recipes from this month really has me wanting to try them.
 Please check out the links below for all of the other great people who gave Guy Fieri Food a try this month in the club.